atumm-cosmos/appening/README.md

 Feel free to open a PR with any of the following, if there isn't one already.

 - [ ] Support flatpak
-- [ ] host a flatpak repository for all apps created with appening
+- [ ] host a flatpak repository for all apps created with appi
 - [ ] Support Mac OS X